GaganSingh235/candle-designer/README.md

 A 3D Candle Designer Web Application that allows users to create, customize, and manage their own candle designs.
 Users can save, rename, star, trash, and export their creations with a seamless and intuitive UI.

 ✨ Features
-• 🔒 User Authentication – Secure login & signup with Google and Microsoft (using Supabase).
+• 🔒 User Authentication – Secure login & sign-up with Google and Microsoft (using Supabase).
 • 🖌 3D Candle Designing – Create and customize candles in a 3D environment.
 • 📂 Organized Categories – Move candles between Candles, Starred, Trashed, and Exported sections.
 • 🔍 Search Functionality – Find your saved candles easily.